itsYakub/itsYakub/README.md

 🧑 I'm a software & games developer from Poland 🇵🇱. <br><br>
 🖥️ I love programming in C and C++.
 I know Java and C# as well, and I have some experience with Python, and even Scratch if you would ask me ❤️. <br><br>
 ⌨️ My favorite Text Editor is Visual Studio Code, but I'm also experienced in Visual Studio, Sublime Text, IntelliJ IDEA and IntelliJ PYCHARM 💪. <br><br>
-🤩 I am a fitness person, open to new people, easily find the common language.
+🤩 I am a fitness person, open to new people, easily find the common language with people around me.
 I love to help others when they're in trouble and know how to exit vim 🤓. <br><br>
 📖 Lastly, I'm more then enough ready to pick&learn new things, subjects, technologies and languages.
 I'd love to expand my knowledge and share it with others ❤️.
 </b></p>